SEI2-jeddah/Project-2-prompt/README.md

   - 2 state properties
   - 2 setState
   - 2 routes
   - 1 API call with Axios and display the data for the user.
+[Find an API here](https://github.com/public-apis/public-apis)
 - **Craft a `README.md` file that explains your app** to the world.
 [README Template](https://github.com/SEI2-jeddah/README-Template/blob/master/README.md)

 ### Necessary Deliverables